PacktPublishing/Automate-Testing-for-Power-Apps/chapter-11/README.md

 # Chapter 11 Mocks with Test Engine

+> **Note:** This book is based on a preview version of the specified software.
+The software is subject to change, and some features or explanations provided in this book may vary in the final release of the software.

+#### Why Utilize a Forked Version of Test Engine?

+The existing version of Test Engine, particularly in the Mock scenario, presents certain limitations.
+To address this, we introduced an experimental version aimed at comprehending the various mock strategies in play.
+As of October 2023, Test Engine awaits the integration of several key features.
+These features are vital for executing third-party services necessitating the persistence of user interaction or the acceptance of authorization flows.

 ## Code companion

 This folder contains code and samples presented in chapter 11 "Mocks with test Engine".
 For simplicity, the release from this fork [https://github.com/carloshm/PowerApps-TestEngine/](https://github.com/carloshm/PowerApps-TestEngine/tree/1.0.5-preview-mocks) is used, with changes presented in the chapter.